vzMars/employee-crm-api/README.md

-# Employee CRM API
+# Employee Manager API

-The back-end for a full-stack crm application that allows companies to keep track of their employees.
+The back-end for a full-stack employee manager application that allows companies to keep track of their employees.

 **Link to project:** https://employeemanager.vzmars.com